Pay in Maintained Schools in England

 - support the effective recruitment and retention of teachers and school leaders within the school and across the teaching profession.

 The NASUWT is in dispute with the Secretary of State for Education over changes to teachers' pay.
 Further information is also available in support of the NASUWT industrial action.

-The School Teachers’ Review Body (STRB) has recommended that from 1 September 2013 a 1% pay uplift should be applied equally to all salaries and allowances in payment, and to all points on the pay scales contained in the School Teachers' Pay and Conditions Document (STPCD).
+The School Teachers’ Review Body (STRB) has recommended that from 1 September 2014 a 1% pay uplift should be applied equally to all salaries and allowances in payment on the pay ranges contained in the School Teachers' Pay and Conditions Document (STPCD).

-• all points on the unqualified, main and upper pay ranges for classroom teachers;
+• the unqualified, main and upper pay ranges for classroom teachers;

 • any individual allowances in payment and to the minima and maxima of the ranges of all teacher allowances.

-The Secretary of State has accepted the recommendations of the STRB on the pay scales for 2013-14.
+The Secretary of State has accepted the recommendations of the STRB on the pay ranges for 2014-15.
 See the NASUWT Salary Card for details.

 The Coalition Government's current arrangements for performance management/appraisal and capability proceedings came into force from September 2012.